asteroid-team/asteroid/egs/demask/README.md

 - A growing community of users and contributors. and the list can go on..

-## More detail on how we improved Asteroid _during_ the hackathon period

-- Multiply by three the number of supported models
-- Improve model sharing by refactoring the publishing's base class.
-- End to end DSP
-- Continuous speech separation
-- Inference engine with enhancement/separation CLI.
-- Upgrade to the latest version PyTorchLightning
-- Start to plan integration with torch's `ComplexTensor`
-- More efficient and accessible `PITLossWrapper`

-TODO: link to the query.

 ## Acknowledgement

-We'd like to thank all Asteroid's contributors
+We'd like to thank all Asteroid's contributors !
 <p align="center">
     •
     <a href="https://github.com/mhu-coder"> mhu-coder </a> •